In celebration of its 60th anniversary, the University of Waikato hosted its first-ever TEDx event last night.

 The event featured speakers from various disciplines within the University community, ranging from emerging researchers to established experts.
 The identities and topics of the speakers were not revealed until the night of the event, allowing guests to be surprised, entertained and open to being tested with new ideas and fresh thinking.

-Deputy Vice-Chancellor Research Professor Gary Wilson says the world around us is changing in a more visible way than ever, bringing with it complex challenges like climate change, social justice, biodiversity loss, and sustainability.
+Deputy Vice-Chancellor Research Professor Gary Wilson says the world around us is changing in a more visible way than ever, bringing with it complex challenges like climate change, social injustice, biodiversity loss, and sustainability.

 “Our unique perspectives and collaborative approach are connecting knowledge with communities and industry for a better world,” Professor Wilson says.